One-to-one quantum simulation of a frustrated magnet with 256 qubits: Numerical Methods and Noise Model

 We use a quantum Monte Carlo approach based on the finite-temperature stochastic series expansion (QMC-SSE) algorithm \cite{sandvik_sthocastic_2003,merali_stochastic_2024} to simulate thermal equilibrium states of the Rydberg Hamiltonian $\hat{H}_\textrm{QPU}$ [Eq.~\eqref{eq:ham_qpu_1}].
 This algorithm relies on a classical representation obtained from a Taylor expansion of the partition function and is implemented using both local and cluster updates.
 Consistently with the QPU setup, we perform simulations of a triangular atomic array with a rhombus geometry, containing $N = L \times L$ qubits.
 In all simulations, we use $N_{\mathrm{therm}} = 5 \times 10^4$ Monte Carlo steps for thermalisation, and observables are evaluated using $N_{\mathrm{meas}} = 10^7$ successive measurements.
 A binning analysis is then used to estimate errors.

-In \EDFig{fig:QMC_data} we use this method to benchmark the effect of temperature and finite size in the paramagnet to $1/3$ order quantum phase transition studied through magnetic and QPU measurements in Fig.\ref{fig:fig2} (\EDFig{fig:QMC_data}).
+In Fig.~\ref{fig:QMC_data} we use this method to benchmark the effect of temperature and finite size in the paramagnet to $1/3$ order quantum phase transition studied through magnetic and QPU measurements in Fig.\ref{fig:fig2} (Fig.~\ref{fig:QMC_data}).
 Furthermore, we also use this method for the characterisation of the long-time QPU dynamics described in the next section.\\

 \textbf{Effective temperature of post-quench dynamics}

 We probe whether the post-quench dynamics of quantum simulations performed on the QPU leads to thermalisation in the long-time regime in two steps.